 That sent all these guys into a frenzy.
 They couldn’t believe I worked for A-B and I was from St. Louis.
 They excitedly told me that A-B was in Rio as we spoke, for talks about InBev buying them out.

-No way!, I swore.
-No way, now how, nobody will buy ever A-B. My St. Louis pride – my American pride – wouldn’t let me believe it.
-Budweiser’s an American icon.
-A-B was the biggest brewer in the world, how could anybody buy them?
+No way! – I swore.
+No way, now how, nobody will buy out A-B. My St. Louis pride – my American pride – wouldn’t let me believe it.
 The Brazilians insisted it was true.

 By the time InBev bought A-B, I was already in Peru.
-I only remembered this crazy oath after I’d already moved, after I was calling myself an ‘expat’, and after I had a blog called ‘Expat Chronicles’.
+I only remembered this crazy oath after the deal finalized, after I was calling myself an ‘expat’, and after I had a blog called ‘Expat Chronicles’.
 I fulfilled my oath on accident.

 I’ve left out two major themes from the book: